alexkcal/mac/presentation-mode/README.md

 This ReadMe file is horribly written, probably too wordy, maybe not enough info, grammatically incorrect, and needs revision.
 However, it should be accurate enough to get Presentation Mode setup in your Casper JSS.
 It will be revised to make more sense later.

-Please open issues in GitHub or contact me if you notice errors or other problems, which there could be and probably may be.
+Please open issues in GitHub or contact me if you notice errors or other problems, which there may be and probably could be.

 October 19, 2015 - Successfully tested in Mac OS X Yosemite and El Capitan using Casper version 9.81

-All examples are using the current setup and values in the script:
+- All examples are using the default setup and values in the script:
    - Company's plist is in a company directory in /Library, e.g. /Library/Company/com.company.group
    - Automatic disabling of presentation mode is 24 hours, or 86400 seconds

-If your setup is the same, then you probably only need to modify the first variable "companyPath" in both

-the enable and disable script.
+- If your setup is the same, then you probably only need to modify the first variable "companyPath" in both the enable and disable script.
 Change the value "/PATH/TO/COMPANY/PLIST" to your company's plist.

-If you would like to change the automatic disable timeout from 24 hours, or 86400 seconds, then change the

-value of the variable "disableTime" in the enable script to whatever amount of time you would like in
+- If you would like to change the automatic disable timeout from 24 hours, or 86400 seconds, then change the value of the variable "disableTime" in the enable script to whatever amount of time you would like in seconds.

-seconds.

-Creating Presentation Mode in Self Service in Casper's JSS
+###Creating Presentation Mode in Self Service in Casper's JSS###

 1. Create a new Extension Attribute for a value in your company's plist.
 If you do not use a company plist, then you may target a dummy file or create a new plist anywhere.
 The script is written for the plist though, so modify the script if you change the EA.